The original of this report constituted an e-mail which was the state of knowledge at that time.

 Some serious sleuthing and examination of the diaries were carried by members of the Wall family in the 1980's, when they had the diary (on loan) from Philadelphia.
 The volume transpired to be, in essence, an expenses and account book and was used briefly in Sep.Oct 1848 by a public servant visiting workhouses.
 His itinerary included Dungarvan, Clonmel, BallyMcCarbury and Galway.
 He made but very few entries relating to his movements and the almost unused volume travelled to Liverpool.
 Cors. immediately put it to use, entering important family information in it for the next forty years.
 Only births, deaths and marriages were normally included and often the entries make sad reading.

 editing in progress 10 Nov 2014, Shaun Wall

-Huskisson Dock followed Sandon in 1852, being extended in 1860, reflecting the increasing size of vessels at the time; the [two] graving docks were 950' in length.
+Huskisson followed Sandon in 1852, and [both were] extended in 1860, reflecting the increasing size of vessels at the time; the [two] graving docks were 950' in length.

 In 1855 the corporation applied to parliament for a bill to further extend the dock system, they were denied this when the almost bankrupt Birkenhead Dock Company lobbied against the proposal.
-The Liverpool Dock Company simply purchased the Birkenhead company.
+The Liverpool Dock Company simply purchased Birkenhead!